"

 The white keys on the piano keyboard follow the musical alphabet, while the notes on the staff alternate between notes on a line and notes in a space.
 Remember that stems can point up or down.
 Notice how the stems are pointed in Example 1.3.3.

-• Noteheads on the second space and below have stems that point up and to the right.
+• Noteheads in the second space and below have stems pointing up and to the right.

 • Noteheads on the third line and above have stems that point down and to the left.

 • Stems are one octave in length.
-Locate the two Fs (in blue on the keyboard), which are an octave apart.
+Locate the two Fs (circled in blue), which are one octave apart.

 • The stem on the F in the first space extends up to where the F on the fifth line is, making the stem an octave in length.